-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States (Government Auditing Standards), the total columns of the statement of net position and the statement of changes in net position (financial statements) of the total investment portfolio administered by the Los Angeles County Treasurer and Tax Collector (Treasury), as of and for the year ended June 30, 2023, and the related notes to the financial statements and have issued our report thereon dated December 5, 2023.
-Our report included an emphasis of matter paragraph that the accompanying financial statements present only the statement of net position and statement of changes in net position of the total investment portfolio administered by the Treasury, and do not purport to, and do not, present fairly, the financial position of the County of Los Angeles, as of June 30, 2023, the changes in financial position, or, where applicable, its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States (Government Auditing Standards), the total columns of the statement of net position and the statement of changes in net position (financial statements) of the total investment portfolio administered by the Los Angeles County Treasurer and Tax Collector (Treasury), as of and for the year ended June 30, 2024, and the related notes to the financial statements and have issued our report thereon dated December 5, 2024.
+Our report included an emphasis of matter paragraph that the accompanying financial statements present only the statement of net position and statement of changes in net position of the total investment portfolio administered by the County of Los Angeles, as of June 30, 2024, the changes in financial position, or, where applicable, its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.